dgist-datalab/NDPipe/README.md

 	- 1 NVIDIA V100 GPU
 	- 125 GiB gp3 Storage

-Alternatively, NDPipe can be configured on real machines equipped with  NVIDIA GPUs.
+Alternatively, NDPipe can be configured on real machines equipped with CUDA-enabled NVIDIA GPUs for both PipeStore and Tuner.

 ## Installation & Execution (Fine-tuning)